Alternative Energy Under Fire In House Bill

 The DOD spends more than $11 billion each year on oil.
 For every $10 increase in the price of a barrel, that costs the DOD another $1.4 billion.
 For the airlines, fuel is the largest part of their annual budgets.

 The DOD (particularly the Navy and Air Force) have successfully tested and certified the use of these “drop-in” advanced biofuels in close to the entire legacy fleet.
-Drop-in biofuels require no changes to current engine technologies and provide the same power and torque as traditional fuels.
+Drop-in biofuels require no changes to current engine technologies and provide the same and torque as traditional fuels.
 These biofuels would be domestically produced from non-feed foodstocks such as camelina, switchgrass and algae.
-Commercial airlines such as United, Alaska Airlines and Continental have also flown commercial domestic flights on advanced biofuels.
+Commercial airlines such as United, Airlines and Continental have also flown commercial domestic flights on advanced biofuels.

 The public-private initiative, which would require a $70 million commitment in the FY 2013 DOD budget, is strongly supported by the advanced biofuels manufacturers, commercial airlines, the American Farm Bureau, veterans organizations and the DOD.